royalmoose/OpenPGP-Smartcard-Primer/SMARTCARD-FDE.md

 |`<KeyUUID>`|This is the ID for your key pair.
 This can be first or last name, or email assigned to your GPG key pair.|`john.smith@gmail.com`|
 |`<LUKSPartition>`|This is the location of the LUKS partition you want to unlock when booting.
 You can use `lsblk --fs` to check to see which partition it is.|`/dev/sda3`|

-1. **Jump into root:**
+1. Jump into root:
+  >This will differ depending whether you have a dedicated root account set up or not.

 	`su -l`
 	or
 	`sudo -i`

-2. **Create the directory the keyring will be stored:**
+2. Create the directory the keyring will be stored:
 	`mkdir /etc/luks_gpg`
 	`chown root:root /etc/luks_gpg`
 	`chmod 700 /etc/luks_gpg`

-3. **Create the Private Key stubs in the keyring:**
+3. Create the Private Key stubs in the keyring:
 	`gpg --homedir /etc/luks_gpg --card-edit`

-4. **Import your Public Key into the keyring.**
+4. Import your Public Key into the keyring.
-	If a public key is already available, this can be imported normally.
+	>If a public key is already available, this can be imported normally.
 If not, this can be fetched using the OpenPGP smart card URL.

 	*If Public Key already available:*
 	`gpg --homedir /etc/luks_gpg --import <PubKeyLocation>`

 	*If not available, fetch from smart card URL:*
 	`gpg --homedir /etc/luks_gpg --card-edit`
 	`gpg/card> fetch`
+  `gpg/card> quit`

 6. **Trust the imported Public Key:**
 	`gpg --homedir /etc/luks_gpg --edit-key <KeyUUID>`